MariusRA/fool/app/tests/readme.txt

-Here, the test and their description.
+Here, some tests for the app.